primer3-org/primer3/README.txt

 (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

+The oligtm library and tests are released under the GPL.
+See file src/gpl.txt or go to http://www.gnu.org/licenses/gpl.txt.

 INTRODUCTION
 ------------